-17.2.16.31 <t-value-extreme-error>
+17.2.17.32 <t-value-extreme-error>

-Description: Threshold for flagging a well point or a well path constraint as an extreme error.
-These well points are removed and the trends re-fitted.
+Description: Threshold for flagging a well or distance point, or a well path constraint as an extreme error.
+These observations are removed and the trends re-fitted.
 The procedure will be iterated until all extreme errors have been removed.
-A well point or well path constraint classified as an extreme error will be is removed from all calculations unless <include-all-well-points-in-kriging> is set to yes.
+An extreme error is removed from all calculations unless <include-all-well-points-in-kriging> is set to yes.
 0.01% of the observations will be classified as extreme errors if they follow a Gaussian distribution.